OpenMoonRay/openmoonray-docs/docs/moonray/maps/BlendMap.md

         default: 1.0

-        <p class=jekyll-theme-minimal scene-class-attr-comment">If the blend amount is greater than this amount, it will choose color B (1)</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">If the blend amount is greater than this amount, it will choose color B (1)</p>

     <h3>threshold_min</h3>